docs / cli / commands

 opentraces trace get <trace-id> --remote owner/private-bucket

 Common trace query filters include --lex, --semantic, --skill, --tool, --files, --signal, --survival, --since, --candidate-kind, --project, and --cwd. trace query is read-only against the local search snapshot: it neither rebuilds the index nor pulls remote data.
 Under active capture the snapshot can be marked stale by a concurrent write; rather than dead-ending with maintenance_needed, the default query serves the last-known-good snapshot and attaches a freshness object (stale, stale_reason, built_at, source_hash, rebuild_recommended).
-Pass --fresh for strict freshness: it returns maintenance_needed instead of serving a stale snapshot when freshness cannot be proven. trace skills uses the same compact snapshot's skill_invocations table and emits telemetry.duration_ms plus search_diagnostics so agents can tell whether a raw scan happened.
-To search remote traces, first opentraces bucket remote pull and then refresh the snapshot with opentraces trace index --json. (trace get --remote-bucket / --remote owner/repo remain the per-trace remote-read path.)
+Pass --fresh for strict freshness: it returns maintenance_needed instead of serving a stale snapshot when freshness cannot be proven.
+To search remote traces, first opentraces bucket sync pull and then refresh the snapshot with the hidden opentraces trace index --json. trace get --remote owner/repo is the per-trace remote-read path, a uniform --remote <hf-repo> flag that trace query, trace get, and ctx all take to read from a HuggingFace bucket ad hoc; the old --remote-bucket / --force-remote-bucket flags on trace query / trace get are hidden deprecated aliases for it. bucket sync moves the whole bucket against the one remote configured by bucket connect, so its verbs don't take a per-call --remote.

-Each S3 milestone / S4 sub-goal trajectory is given a short, outcome-first label so a sliced session reads as a legible map.
+Each milestone / subgoal trajectory is given a short, outcome-first label so a sliced session reads as a legible map.
 When a model is reachable (the detected claude CLI / API) the labels are model-authored in one batched call per trace; with no model they fall back to the agent's own narration.
 Labels never affect the boundaries — tiling stays deterministic.

 --semantic expands a small static dictionary of service/library concepts observed in trace evidence (for example Hugging Face or MongoDB); it is not an embedding search.
 A query that matches no concept falls back to lexical matching where every token must match, so natural-language paraphrases can miss traces that concrete keywords would find.